 Although your surgeon can provide you with technical advice on the type and placement of the breast implant together with a recommended size for your frame, the size is up to you (within reason).

 You don’t need to immediately ramp up your breast size to a large implant to get a more noticeable cleavage and perky breasts.
 In fact, some sources are suggesting that there’s now a marked trend for smaller breast implants that providing a boost while looking more natural.
 While breast augmentation is very much still in demand, the cup size is reducing compared to that requested in the past (Tehrani 2017).

 When deciding how large you would like to go, consider all aspects of your life.
 Having breasts which are disproportionately large for your frame, or very much larger than what you’re accustomed to may make certain types of exercise difficult or painful.
 A big jump in size will also inevitably look less natural.

 Your Body, Your Choice

 Having breast augmentation surgery allows you to choose the type of breasts that you’ve always wanted, or can restore fullness to breasts which have lost volume over the years.
 While some women love a more augmented appearance, others prefer a more natural result.
-Whatever your choice Dr Terence Scamp, Plastic Surgeon on the Gold Coast and Brisbane can help.
+Whatever your choice Dr Terence Scamp, Plastic Surgeon on the Gold Coast can help.
 Get in touch today to book an appointment to find out more.